BryceCanyonCounty/bcc-housing/README.md

 - Can add as many furniture items as you want in the config!
 - House owners can buy furniture and place it around thier house!
 - House owners can sell the furniture they bought!
+- House owners can give and/or remove access to players
+- When players approach a house, they will receive a notification indicating that they have entered private property.
 - Easy to translate!
 - In depth webhooks!
 - Built in hotel system!